 This recipe hit the mark – I can’t think of much better than the savory goodness of roasted mushrooms!
 (And I used to hate the things – mushroom haters, please give this one a chance!).
 They were a perfect compliment to the tangy dressing and crisp greens.
 We used the manchego cheese we had on hand as a topping, but you could use any cheese you like (perhaps an aged gouda or cheddar).

 The recipe is a great option for an easy yet elegant way to enjoy greens throughout the year.
 We’ll definitely be making this again…next time maybe with even more “local” greens straight from our backyard!

-4 Grate or slice the cheese.
-To serve, place the greens on a plate and top with warm mushrooms, cheese, vinaigrette, and salt and pepper.
+- To serve, place the greens on a plate and top with warm mushrooms, cheese shavings, and vinaigrette.